 Part II: Corrective Measures and Penalties.
 This part describes the corrective measures HACA must and may take when errors or program abuses are found.

-PART I: PREVENTING, DETECTING, AND INVESTIGATING ERRORS AND PROGRAM ABUSE further required to:
+PART I: PREVENTING, DETECTING, AND INVESTIGATING ERRORS AND PROGRAM ABUSE

 14-I.A.
 PREVENTING ERRORS AND PROGRAM ABUSE